 Next morning it was cold and grey outside.
 I stayed in the guest house, working, while husband gave his colloquium.

-In due course it was time for lunch and I met my husband and some work colleagues at Frank & Lupe’s El Sombrero.
+In due course it was time for lunch and I met everyone at Frank & Lupe’s El Sombrero.
 It was serving authentic New Mexican food, and I found the menu a little opaque!
 To save time, someone ordered for me and I found myself eating something delicious and full of chillies.

 That afternoon we were given a tour of the Very Long Baseline Array (VLBA) correlator.
 I know this already sounds boring, but bear with me.
 The VLBA is a global network of giant radio dishes which collect signals from space from telescopes around the world.
 The correlator is the important bit of computer kit which takes all the signals and smushes them together to make one coherent signal.
 Amazingly, data from telescopes all over the world are mailed here on tape drives and correlated using the computers in this building on the UNM campus.
 The scientific results are spectacular (e.g. “Astronomers Detect Orbital Motion in Pair of Supermassive Black Holes“).